 Extra payments can significantly reduce both your loan term and total interest.
 Our calculator shows you exactly how even small additional payments can save you thousands in interest and shave years off your repayment period.
 You can also switch to biweekly payments to make the equivalent of 13 monthly payments per year, accelerating your payoff timeline automatically.

-Use this calculator when you want to see how extra payments affect your payoff timeline, compare biweekly vs monthly payment strategies, or understand how income-driven repayment could lower your monthly payments.
+Use this calculator when you want to see how extra payments affect your payoff timeline, compare biweekly vs monthly payment strategies, or estimate how IBR or RAP could change your monthly payment and forgiveness amount.
 While AI can explain these concepts, our interactive tool shows you the exact impact on your specific loans with real-time visual comparisons.
-Adjust variables and see instant visual results - perfect for comparing options and making confident financial decisions.
-AI gives you an answer; our calculator helps you find your best option.

 Our student loan calculator uses industry-standard formulas and provides highly accurate estimates for your monthly payments and total interest costs.
 While these are excellent for planning and comparing scenarios, they should be part of a broader financial strategy.
 Always verify details with your loan servicer and consider consulting a financial advisor for personalized advice.